tapaswenipathak/linux-kernel-stats/README.md

 ## Contributing Guide
 [![Open Source Love svg2](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

-Contributions are welcome!If you feel this excites you feel free to contribute!
+Contributions are welcome!
+If you feel this excites you, then feel free to contribute!
 Below are some open stats which are open for contribution.
 Happy open Source!

 ### Open Stats
 A brief summary of various devices in the drivers directory can be found in the link below.